Complete reducibility and subgroups of exceptional algebraic groups: Non- - completely reducible subgroups

 \subsection{Semisimple subgroups with no proper reductive overgroups}

 To describe the poset of connected reductive groups, one needs to describe the maximal elements.
-If $H$ is one such, then either it has a non-trivial central torus $S$, so $H = C_G(S)$ is a Levi subgroup; or $H$ is semisimple and non-$G$-cr.
+If $H$ is one such, then either: $H$ is maximal amongst all connected subgroups; or $H$ has a non-trivial central torus $S$, so that $H = C_G(S)$ is a Levi subgroup; or $H$ is semisimple and non-$G$-cr.